Participate in TMDL Projects

 We call these people stakeholders.
-They are individuals and organizations.
+They are individuals, organizations, and communities.
 They represent government, agriculture, business, environmental and community groups, and themselves.

 It is these stakeholders who decide what happens in their communities and their state.
 By participating in the key decisions made during development of TMDLs and implementation plans, stakeholders have the opportunity to provide critical information and perspective about their watersheds.
 Because ultimately, it is stakeholders who implement the plans to clean up their rivers, lakes, and bays.

 Participating in governmental decisions requires you to commit time and resources.
 This commitment is as important to the success of improving water quality as the technical aspects of a project.
-And we ask you to sustain that commitment over several years, because it is difficult to predict how long it will take for all parties to agree on restoration plans and then to improve water quality.
+We ask you to sustain that commitment over several years, because it is difficult to predict how long it will take for all parties to agree on restoration plans and then to improve water quality.

 The TCEQ works with stakeholders primarily at the public meetings of community stakeholder groups.
 Meetings about TMDL projects are open to everyone.
 To find a project in your area of interest, see Projects of the TMDL Program.

-For stakeholder convenience, meetings are ordinarily held in the watershed.
-The meetings are designed to support collaborative decision-making and to engage the stakeholders in deciding how to improve water quality.
+Meetings are ordinarily held in the watershed and are designed to support collaborative decision-making that engages stakeholders in deciding how to improve water quality.

 The TMDL Team works with local organizations and government agencies to identify and involve appropriate stakeholders in a particular project.
 The TCEQ also uses notices in print and electronic media to let people know about projects in their area.

 Find a current project, and check out the "Public Participation" or "Get Involved" section to learn more about particular stakeholder groups.